dvasuta/javascript/README.md

     The number of seconds in a minute never changes.
 It is a constant value. `ALL_CAPS` also implies `@const`, so the constant cannot be overwritten.

-    The open source compiler will allow the symbol it to be overwritten because the constant is not marked as @const.
+    The open source compiler will allow the symbol it to be overwritten because the constant is not marked as `@const`.

     ```javascript
     /**